Aaron98990/ways-of-the-game/misconduct.md

 This is the rarest caution.
 Please note the exceptions to this listed in the Laws.
 - "A player who crosses a boundary line as part of a playing movement does not commit an offence."
 Law 3.8
+- "An attacking player may step or stay off the field of play not to be involved in active play [for offside]."
+Law 11.4

 > - (player only) failing to respect the required distance when play is restarted with a dropped ball, corner kick, free kick or throw-in